Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Krylov-Based Adaptive-Rank Solver for Generalized Sylvester Equation

-where \(U_0 \in \mathbb{R}^{N_1 \times r_0}\), \(V_0 \in \mathbb{R}^{N_2 \times r_0}\), \(U_1 \in \mathbb{R}^{N_1 \times r_1}\), and \(V_1 \in \mathbb{R}^{N_2 \times r_1}\) are orthonormal bases for their respective dimensions, and \(S_0 \in \mathbb{R}^{r_0 \times r_0}\) and \(S_1 \in \mathbb{R}^{r_1 \times r_1}\) are diagonal matrices with singular values at the corresponding times.
-Our method involves constructing the bases \(U_1\) and \(V_1\) and then projecting the original equation to determine the coefficients of \(S_1\).
-A key aspect of the proposed adaptive-rank approach is that we do not form the full solutions explicitly.
-Instead, we seek bases in a dimension-by-dimension manner and then use them to perform Galerkin projection, resulting in a reduced system for the matrix of coefficients \(S_1\).
-An SVD truncation procedure is then applied to update the orthonormal basis sets and realize an efficient low-rank representation of the updated solution.
-Key questions for solving the {\em generalized} Sylvester equation in the form of \eqref{Generalized_Sylv} that we address in this paper include: \begin{itemize} \item How do we choose {suitable} subspaces to build \(U_1\) and \(V_1\) from \(U_0\) and \(V_0\)? \item How can we solve the reduced equation for \(S_1\) efficiently? \item How can we check the residual of the generalized Sylvester equation without forming the matrices explicitly? \end{itemize} Our main innovation involves leveraging an approximate operator denoted by $\Tilde{\mathscr{L}}$ (which is of the Sylvester form) to the original operator ${\mathscr{L}}$ in \eqref{operator_L}. $\Tilde{\mathscr{L}}$ approximates the diagonal matrices \(\Phi_i\) and \(\Sigma_i\) representing pointwise multiplication of diffusion and advection coefficients, respectively, by scaled identities.
-This approximation not only allows us to construct dimension-wise Krylov bases $U_1$ and $V_1$ effectively and efficiently, but also enables effective preconditioning in the spirit of \cite{palitta2016matrix}.
-Then we project Equation \eqref{Generalized_Sylv} onto the Krylov bases, resulting in a reduced system for the coefficient matrix $S_1$.
-In this section, we introduce the main steps of our proposed algorithm as illustrated in Figure~\ref{flow-chart}, highlighting the intuition behind our design and innovations along the way.
-Section \ref{ssec: L_tilde} covers the construction of the approximated operator $\tilde{\mathscr{L}}$.
-Section \ref{basis_cons} discusses the dimension-wise basis construction related to step 1 of the flowchart.
-In Section \ref{preconditioning}, we present the reduced equation for the matrix of coefficients $S_1$ and introduce our ACS preconditioner, corresponding to {step 2 (i)} in the flowchart.
-Lastly, Section \ref{residual} outlines the solution truncation mechanism and the residual computation, as described in steps 2(ii)-(iii) of the flowchart.
+where \(U_0 \in \mathbb{R}^{N_1 \times r_0}\), \(V_0 \in \mathbb{R}^{N_2 \times r_0}\), \(U_1 \in \mathbb{R}^{N_1 \times r_1}\), and \(V_1 \in \mathbb{R}^{N_2 \times r_1}\) are orthonormal bases for their respective dimensions, and \(S_0 \in \mathbb{R}^{r_0 \times r_0}\) and \(S_1 \in \mathbb{R}^{r_1 \times r_1}\) are diagonal matrices with singular values at the corresponding times. \HHTWO{ Projection methods} involve constructing bases \(U_1\) and \(V_1\) and then projecting the original equation onto them to determine the coefficients of \(S_1\).
+Efficiently solving the GSE requires choosing suitable solution subspaces effectively to build \(U_1\) and \(V_1\) from \(U_0\) and \(V_0\), and solving the reduced equation for \(S_1\) efficiently.
+To accomplish both, in the spirit of the work in \cite{palitta2016matrix} we leverage an approximate operator $\Tilde{\mathscr{L}}$ (which is of the Sylvester form) to the original operator ${\mathscr{L}}$ in \eqref{operator_L}.
+In the following, we describe the construction of the approximated operator $\tilde{\mathscr{L}}$ in Section \ref{ssec: L_tilde}; we discuss the dimension-wise basis construction in Section \ref{basis_cons}; we present the reduced equation for the matrix of coefficients $S_1$ and introduce our particular implementation of the ACS preconditioner in Section \ref{preconditioning}, and outline the residual computation in Section \ref{residual}. {Finally, Section \ref{multi_rank_BE} extends the algorithm to the case of multi-rank coefficients.}